powsybl/powsybl-tutorials/docs/itools/itools-packager.md

 ```

 ## Play with itools-packager
 The `itools-packager` plugin can be configured to change the distribution or the archive name, to change the settings in `itools.conf` or to provide a default PowSyBl configuration.
-Refer to the [iTools-packager](../itools-packager.md) documentation to know all available options.

 ### Configure the packaging
 Add the following `configuration` section to the `itools-packager` plugin.